andrewpfunk/serverless-tutorial/README.md

 The local version of package.json should again match the one on github.com.

-Note: you can also manage these operations from within VS Code or another IDE.
+Note: you can also manage these operations using the Source Control panel within VS Code or another IDE.

 ---